pebender/alexa-for-lg-webos-tv/docs.in/pages/design/bridge.md

 The backend is implemented by the [Backend](../../../docs/classes/src/bridge/lib/backend/index.ts) class in [src/bridge/lib/backend/index.ts](../../../src/bridge/lib/backend/index.ts).

-The backend manages the communication links between the backend and the LG webOS TVs being controlled.
+The backend handles the communication links between the backend and the LG webOS TVs being controlled.
 It

 - searches for LG webOS TVs on the network,
 - maintains connections with the LG webOS TVs it finds and